coq/coq/doc/sphinx/practical-tools/coqide.rst

 Click on a stack frame or press the Up (↑) or Down (↓) keys to select a stack frame.
 Coq will jump to the associated code and display the variables for that stack frame.
-You can select text with the mouse and then copy it to the clipboard with Control-C.  Control-A selects the entire stack.
+You can select text with the mouse and then copy it to the clipboard with Ctrl-C.  Ctrl-A selects the entire stack.

 The variables panel uses a tree control to show variables defined in the selected stack frame.
 To see values that don't fit on a single line, click on the triangle.
 You can select one or more entries from the tree in the usual way by clicking, shift-clicking and control-clicking on an entry.
-Control-A selects all entries.
-Control-C copies the selected entries to the clipboard.
+Ctrl-A selects all entries.
+Ctrl-C copies the selected entries to the clipboard.

 Note: Some variable are not displayed in a useful form.
 For example, the value shown for :n:`tac` in a script containing :n:`let tac = ltac:(auto)` appears